ros-navigation/docs.nav2.org/docs/getting_started/nav2_behavior_trees/overview/nav2_specific_nodes.md

 - isBatteryLow - Checks to see if the battery is low by listening on the battery topic

 The above list of condition nodes can be used to probe particular aspects of the system.
 Typically they will return `SUCCESS` if the condition is true and `FAILURE` otherwise.
 The key condition that is used in the default Nav2 BT is `GoalUpdated` which is checked asynchronously within particular subtrees.
-This condition node allows for the behavior described as “If the goal has been updated, then we must replan”.
+This condition node allows for the behavior described as "If the goal has been updated, then we must replan".
 Condition nodes are typically paired with ReactiveFallback nodes.

 ## Decorator Nodes